*This post contains affiliate links which help me keep my blog up and running. You can check out my disclosure policy for more details.

 We were so impressed with the final result (and so were my parents) that we also did our bathroom and a kitchen and a bathroom for two houses my parents were renovating.

 The bathroom cabinet had been painted white, probably some time in the 80’s at the very latest.
 Since it had many layers, from beginning in the 60’s when the house was originally built, it needed to be sanded a bit.

 After the bond coat:

 And voila!
 A brand new bathroom vanity for a fraction of the price.

-I have many more projects like this in mind, so next time will be much more informative, and include better pictures, I can assure you. 😉
+I have many more projects like this in mind, so next time will be much more informative, I can assure you. 😉